W

 Hungry cute corgi dog is sitting behind the table and is waiting for vitamin food.
 Corgi dog like cytrus fruits.
 Healthy life, detox concept.
 Copy space

 The corgi requires high-quality dog food to support an active and energetic lifestyle.
-It is a good idea to feed the dog two smaller meals a day rather than a single larger meal to aid in its digestion.
-You can also give your dog treats on a regular basis to reward it for good behavior and obedience, especially to train it for certain behaviors.
+It is a good idea to feed the dog two smaller meals a day rather than one larger meal to aid in digestion.
+You can also give your dog treats regularly to reward it for good behavior and obedience, especially when training it for specific behaviors.

-But because the corgi has a tendency to become overweight easily, you should carefully manage the dog’s diet so as to avoid excessive calorie intake.
+But because the corgi tends to become overweight easily, you should carefully manage the dog’s diet to avoid excessive calorie intake.
 Since they shed a lot, there are some foods on the market designed to help control shedding, though they won’t eliminate the problem completely or substitute proper grooming.
 Their diet is something you should discuss with your vet in more detail.

 Welsh Corgi Maintenance and Grooming